Parsa-Sedigh/ardan-go-service-with-kubernetes/pamphlets/day-3.md

 - RSA algos: is what we're gonna use and this is one using a private, public key-pair.

 ### RSA
-We take the private key and using an API related to JWTs, we take header and payload and then we sign it and the signature gets attached to the header and payload.
+We take the private key and using an API related to JWTs, we can sign jwts. we take header and payload and then we sign it and the signature gets attached to the header and payload.
 The string formed by these three is what we give the client.
 Note that this data is not encrypted.
 Because we can take the JWT and decode it!
 Like on jwt.io .
 This data is just base64 **encoded**.
 There is nothing encrypted. **Do not put private info in the payload of the JWT.** People can read that.
 We signed the jwt with the private key.